arcus/Arcus_Labs_Orientation/new_to_r.md

 This grant includes the creation of dozens of modules that are aimed at being 1 hour or less in duration and each have a narrow focus and clear learning objectives.
 They are asynchronous and you can take them at any time!

 <div class = "warning">
-If you think you'd like to participate in a research study about the educational effectiveness of data science training modules, please reach out to Arcus Education's DART program at dart@chop.edu, and consider **not** consuming these modules.
+If you think you'd like to participate in a research study about the educational effectiveness of data science training modules, please reach out to Arcus Education's DART program via:

+* Our interest form at https://redcap.link/dart-interest
+* Taking the screening for participation in the study at https://redcap.link/DART-survey
+* Emailing us at dart@chop.edu

+and consider **not** consuming these modules.
 Consuming these modules will **render you ineligible to participate** in our research.
 However, we know that they're useful on their own, outside of our conduct of research, so we're fast-tracking access to these materials.

 </div>